nirmithrai/ARC/Dungeons and Dragons/Cragmaw Hideout.md

 - 3 wolves are tied up here.
 - Other goblins ignore their sounds
 - 15 Animal Handling to calm them.
 10 if given food
+- **Fissure** Narrow opening on the east wall leads to a natural chimney that climbs 30 ft to [[#8 Klarg's Cave]].
+10 Athletics to climb up/down.
+Move at half speed if success.
+No up or down for 6-9. < 5 fall down and take fall damage land prone.

+### Developments
+Wolves can get out of their chains.
+- Immediately if goaded
+- every round wolves attempt strength check.
+DC 15 first try, 10 after 1 success, then its free
+- Goblin or Bugbear can set them free
+-
 # 4. Steep Passage

 # 5. Overpass
 # 6. Goblin Den
 # 7. Twin Pools Cave